 As an OC/DOC, IC, or User, I want to perform link analysis using data from various sources (e.g. DBMS, STE, ad-hoc data), so that I can include all relevant datasets in my analysis.
+[We will start with DBMS]

 A/C

-User can select from multiple data sources: DBMS, STE, ad-hoc datasets:
+User can select from multiple data sources: DBMS, STE, ad-hoc datasets: [How to select?
+I thot already configure to pull data from DBMS soources?]

 Excel